Written by Maz

 For a newborn hat, I would cast on 60 stitches and knit to 10cm instead of 12.
 Shape the same, the only thing is that the stitch count when decreasing won’t be the same as stated above.
 The knitting pattern will still work though.

 Thanks so much for visiting The Knitting Times today, I hope you have enjoyed this free baby beanie hat knitting pattern.
-I know I for one will certainly be knitting lots more of them :).

 Congratulations! 🙂